i-MSCP/plugins/incubator/ClamAV/README.md

 2. Upload the plugin through the plugin management interface
 3. Activate the plugin through the plugin management interface

-Be aware that installation can take-up several minutes as the ClamAV database must be initialized, involving download of several cvd files.
+Be aware that installation can take-up several minutes as the ClamAV virus databases must be initialized, involving download of several cvd files.

 ## Update